HRW: Israel military actions causes disproportionate harm to children with disabilities News

 HRW: Israel military actions causes disproportionate harm to children with disabilities

-A Human Rights Watch (HRW) release on Monday highlighted the disproportionate harm that children with disabilities in Gaza are suffering as a result of Israel’s violations of humanitarian law, which include military strikes against hospitals, restrictions on humanitarian aid and a 16-year blockade on the Gaza Strip.
+A Human Rights Watch (HRW) statement on Monday highlighted the disproportionate harm that children with disabilities in Gaza are suffering as a result of Israel’s violations of humanitarian law, which include military strikes against hospitals, restrictions on humanitarian aid, and the 16-year blockade on the Gaza Strip.

 HRW states that the unlawful conditions being imposed on Gaza by Israel make it difficult for children with disabilities to survive.
 Israeli strikes continue to leave increasing numbers of surviving children with disabilities, many without surviving parents.
 Children with disabilities require unique, or additional support and for this reason are particularly affected by ongoing shortages of food, water, medical supplies, power and fuel.